 Lisa A. Alzo, M.F.A. is a freelance writer, instructor and internationally recognized lecturer specializing in Eastern European genealogy, writing your family history, and finding female and immigrant ancestors.
-She is the author of 10 books, and hundreds of magazine articles.
+She is the author of 10 books, including The Family Tree Polish, Czech and Slovak Genealogy Guide, and the award-winning Three Slovak Women.
 Lisa is a frequent speaker for Legacy Family Tree Webinars, and blogs at The Accidental Genealogist.
-She can be reached at http://www.lisaalzo.com.
+She can be reached at https://www.lisaalzo.com.